Kristina01111000/Drws_site/README.md

 for next week:

-- Add drwalsdorf.com to the bottom of the emails, swithc from syrhol?
+- Add drwalsdorf.com to the bottom of the emails, switch from syrhol?
-- On constant contact add all the patients to one list, and also keep the original lists
 - For the freebies section, he's going to give me access to the newest version of the book, take the first chapter, or the first 5ish pages, look and see what makes the most sense
 - Check to see if anyone has taken the 30 day challenge download